 A hotel can make or break a vacation.
 It is therefore very important to find a good hotel for your vacation or business strip.
 This is true regardless of where you are going.
-Equally true is that it is hard to choose a good hotel on a destination where you do not already have a favorite hotel.
-The rating of the hotel do unfortunately often not say much as the rating testifies more to the amenities the hotel offer than the actual standard of the hotel and the service the hotel offered.
-I have lived in 3 star hotels that have offered rooms, facilities and service with a much higher standard than some 5 stars hotels did.
+Equally true is that it is hard to choose a good hotel at a destination where you do not already have a favorite hotel.
+The rating of the hotel does unfortunately often not say much as the rating testifies more to the amenities the hotel offer than the actual standard of the hotel and the service the hotel offered.
+I have lived in 3-star hotels that have offered rooms, facilities and service with a much higher standard than some 5 stars hotels did.

-- Always use more than one site to find information about the hotel in question.
-Look at both the hotels own website and a number of review sites like Tripadvisor and hotels.com.
-It is often good to look at some smaller sites as theses are less likely to contained reviews written by marketing people for the hotel.
+Always use multiple sites to find information about the hotel in question.
+Look at both the hotel’s own website and several review sites like Tripadvisor and hotels.com.
+It is often good to look at some smaller sites as these are less likely to contain reviews written by marketing people for the hotel.

-- Be skeptical towards the reviews.
-Understand that even if most reviews are honest there are always a risk of bought or otherwise fake reviews, this risk is much greater when dealing with smaller hotels.
-If a lot of reviews have very similar content that is a common sign of faked reviews.
+Be sceptical about the reviews.
+Understand that even if most reviews are honest there is always a risk of bought or otherwise fake reviews, this risk is much greater when dealing with smaller hotels.
+If a lot of reviews have very similar content that is a common sign of fake reviews.
 If you have one positive review contradicting the bad review underneath several times it is also likely that you have fake reviews on your hand.

-- You should also be aware that no hotel will have only positive reviews.
-One or two negative reviews among a number of good ones should not deter you but if more than 20% or so of the reviews are bad you might want to start asking why.
+You should also be aware that no hotel will have only positive reviews.
+One or two negative reviews among several good ones should not deter you but if more than 20% or so of the reviews are bad you might want to start asking why.

 Look for mentions of the things you think are important in the reviews, as they are the things that are more likely to make or break the hotel for you.